HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/syndication/CreateSyndicatorSubsciberPair.md

 1. Log in to HCL DX as an administrator.
 2. Navigate to **Administration > Content Management**.
 3. Select **Syndicators** or **Subscribers**.
-4. Select the **flash** icon on the right side.
+4. Select the **flash** (Test connection) icon on the right side.
 5. Verify that a green information message appears, indicating that the connection works.

+    For example on syndicator side the message should be:
+    `The syndicator successfully communicated with the subscriber "<subscriber_name>".`

+    For example on the subscriber side the message should be:
+    `The subscriber successfully communicated with the syndicator "<syndicator_name>".`

     If the connection fails, refer to [Verify the configuration settings](#verify-the-configuration-settings) and [Troubleshooting](#troubleshooting).

 ### Verify the configuration settings